JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7987 days**.

-And here is a just a random fact -  **Construction workers hard hats were first invented and used in the building of the Hoover Dam in 1933.**.
+And here is a just a random fact -  **In 1976, a Los Angeles secretary named Jannene Swift officially married a fifty pound rock.
+More than twenty people witnessed the ceremony**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 10 Nov, 2025.</sub>
+<sub>Last updated by Github Actions on 11 Nov, 2025.</sub>